 Should you go?
 It depends.
 We decided that overall, the Just So Festival was best for very young children.
 Whilst there were some activities aimed at my age group, most of the festival seemed to be aimed at children under 5.
 I like a good story as much as next pre-schooler, but spraying mud-coloured water at an A4 sheet of paper with a plastic water pistol is not my idea of fun art.

 The best part of all?
 Family time.
 Chilling out time.
 Time to read, play, blow bubbles…

 If your family loves the outdoors, enjoys a good story, and adores any kind of craft, you will probably enjoy the Just So Festival.
 I’ll be unapologetically non-pc here and say that we are not a tree-huggy family.
 If you are, go – and let us know what you think. 🙂

-Oh Comely Magazine’s review of Just So Festival 2013
+- Babes about Town’s review of the Just So Festival

 I’m adding this post to Coombe Mill’s Country Kids linky, which is all about outdoor fun with the kids, and with Mums Do Travel’s #familydays

 Disclosure: we recieved free tickets from the Just So Festival for the purposes of this review.